amoe/lotdd/lotdd_notes.md

 Langr thinks nothing of creating a helper function to wrap a custom assert.
 I might possibly avoid this, or maybe not (it might be more appropriate in C++).

+## Unnecessary Test Code

+TEST_P -- This is used for paramterized tests.
+The test parameter is accessed using GetParam() method.

+Parameterized tests are created using

+    INSTANTIATE_TEST_CASE_P(
+        KeyedMemory, PersistenceTest,
+        Values(&KeyedMemoryPersistenceTest::CreatePersistence)
+    );

+Instead of using auto_ptr, we use unique_pr.